 3)[consolidated into a general feature “tentative chat” (see below) that does not need any configuration option]

-[ ] 4) Have a max. chat message length configuration option (not counting attachments, default to 1000 chars?).
+[ ] 4) Have a max. chat message metrics configuration option (not counting attachments, default to 240 chars, 3 linefeeds?), see here and Classic email listening: "start-chat" metrics for classic email client messages (max. length & newlines).
 Use MR_MAX_GET_TEXT_LEN for this as well?
-Then:

 - Do not open new chats for longer messages.

-- In already existing chats, silently show only an envelope icon, clickable to display the received (longer) email.
+- In already existing chats, show longer emails only silently as an envelope icon, clickable to display the received (longer) email.

 - On the server, leave the longer messages in INBOX with “unseen” status,

-- and auto-move all shorter email messages from chat contacts into the chats folder, to avoid leaving NON-
+- and only auto-move shorter email messages into the chats folder, after they were accepted for a chat, to allow answering all regular short emails with classic MUAs and avoid leaving NON-

 In-reply-tochat messages (MUA initiated chat messages) in the INBOX.